Luxury Alcoholism Rehab

 — alcohol causes 3.3 million deaths a year

 View our video on alcoholism and our treatment at The Kusnacht Practice

 Alcoholism is a progressive illness

-Despite alcohol being accepted in many cultures, it is widely cited as significant contributor to death, disease and injury.
-This is due to alcohol’s nature as a psychoactive substance that can lead to physical dependency and psychological addiction.
+Despite alcohol being accepted in many cultures, it is widely cited as a significant contributor to death, disease and injury.
+This is due to alcohol’s nature as a psychoactive substance that can lead to physical dependence and psychological addiction.
 The National Institute on Alcohol Abuse and Alcoholism states that around 7.2% of adults have an alcohol use disorder.
 This can be due to a combination of causes, which include physical, psychological, genetic or lifestyle factors.

 Symptoms and effects of alcoholism

-Alcoholism is often mistakenly considered to mainly affect individuals who are weak or cannot function.
+Alcoholism is often mistakenly considered to affect individuals who are weak or cannot function.
 In fact, it is a chronic disease that can affect people of any age, race, social status or income level.
 For many people, the effect of drinking is harmless, but for some of us, it can lead to dangerous consequences.
-Drinking alcohol is associated with a risk of developing health problems such as liver cirrhosis, some cancers and cardiovascular diseases as well as mental and behavioural disorders, including depression and anxiety.
+Drinking alcohol is associated with a risk of developing health problems such as liver cirrhosis, some cancers and cardiovascular diseases as well as mental and behavioural disorders such as depression and anxiety.
 If left untreated, full-blown alcoholism is a progressive illness that worsens over time and can cause enormous harm, both to the sufferer and to their loved ones.

 The most common symptoms of alcoholism

 - Memory impairment